 Reduce negative impacts on the environment

-Important ITU-T Recommendations on ICTs, the environment and climate change developed by ITU-T Study Group 5 can be found here.
+The important ITU-T Recommendations on ICTs, environment and climate change, circular economy and energy efficiency developed by ITU-T Study Group 5 can be found here.